yukaizou2015/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-To answer the question, first we need to calculate the total number of steps taken per day:
+To answer the question, first we calculated the total number of steps taken per day:

 ```r
 ans1 <- tapply(activity$steps, activity$date, sum)